Lattice-Automation/primers/README.md

     seq = The sequence of the primer in the 5' to the 3' direction.

 positional arguments:
   SEQ          DNA sequence

 optional arguments:
   -h, --help   show this help message and exit
-  -f SEQ       additional sequence to add to FWD primer (5' to 3') -fl INT INT  space separated min-max range for the length to add from 'add_fwd' (5' to 3') -r SEQ       additional sequence to add to REV primer (5' to 3') -rl INT INT  space separated min-max range for the length to add from 'add_rev' (5' to 3') --version    show program's version number and exit
+  -f SEQ       additional sequence to add to FWD primer (5' to 3') -fl INT INT  space separated min-max range for the length to add from '-f' (5' to 3') -r SEQ       additional sequence to add to REV primer (5' to 3') -rl INT INT  space separated min-max range for the length to add from '-r' (5' to 3') -t SEQ       sequence to check for offtargets binding sites --version    show program's version number and exit
 ```